purplepark/dca/README.md

 INTRO:
 This is a nodeJs server I built that is set to automatically purchase $5 worth of bitcoin every 6 hours, indefinitely.
 You can change the amount by changing the dollarAmountToBuy variable in app.js file.
 You can change the frequency by changing the milliseconds that are listed in app.js around line 37.
 Please note that minimum amount per buy is $5
+Please note that you must already have enough USD in your account to cover each purchase

 SET UP INSTRUCTIONS:

 1. login to your coinbase pro account on your desktop and create an api key (settings > api > new key).
 Just select all 3 of the permissions.
-Make sure to whitelist your ipV4 IP address of your computer save the passphrase and key that it gives you , you will need them later
+Make sure to whitelist your ipV4 IP address of your computer.
+Save the passphrase and key that it gives you , you will need them later

 2. clone this project on your computer